 CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

-In accordance with the provisions of section 188 of the Companies Act 2013 and rulesmade thereunder the transactions entered with related parties are in the ordinary courseof business and on an arm's length pricing basis the details of which are included in the notes formingpart of the financial statements.
+In accordance with the provisions of Section 188 of the Act and rules made thereunderthe transactions entered with related parties are in the ordinary course of business andon an arm's length pricing basis the details of which are included in the notes formingpart of the financial statements.

-Further as required by NHB notification no. NHB.HFC.CG-DIR.1/ MD&CEO/2016 datedFebruary 9 2017a policy on Transactions with Related Parties is given as"Annexure-7" to this report and can accessed on the website of the Companyat
+Further as required by NHB notification no. NHB.HFC.CG-DIR.1/ MD&CEO/2016 datedFebruary 9 2017 "Policy on transactions with Related Parties" is given as"Annexure-11" to this Report and can be accessed on the website of the Companyat

 INTERNAL GUIDELINES ON CORPORATE GOVERNANCE

-The said policy is available on the website of the Company can be accessed on thewebsite of the Company at www.aavas.in/investor-relations/internal-guidelines-on-corporate-governance.
+The said policy is available on the website of the Company and can be accessed athttps://www.aavas.in/internal-guidelines-on-corporate-governance.

-The Directors would like to place on record their gratitude for the valuable guidanceand support received from the National Housing Bank.
+Your Directors would like to place on record their gratitude for the valuable guidanceand support received from the NHB.

-Your Directors would like to acknowledge the role of all its Stakeholders viz.Shareholder Debenture holders Bankers Lenders Borrowers Debenture Trustees and allothers for their continued support to the Company and the confidence and faith that theyhave always reposed in the Company.
+Your Directors would like to acknowledge the role of all its Stakeholders viz.Shareholders Debenture holders Bankers Lenders Borrowers Debenture Trustees and allothers for the continued support confidence and faith they have reposed in the Company.

 AAVAS FINANCIERS LIMITED